 Australian shepherds would kill on the Canine SATs.
 They’re equipped with keen minds and sharp observation skills, and they’re studious pets—always looking for patterns and reading expectations.
 With proper training, they can become highly skilled work or performance dogs.

-2. They’ll Be Your New Project Director
+2. Your New Project Director is an Australian Shepherd

 With their Good Will Hunting mental capacity, Australian shepherds love something they can put their brilliant minds to.